RedHatProductSecurity/trestle-bot/docs/architecture/decisions/record-architecture-decisions_000.md

 ## Consequences

-See Michael Nygard's article, linked above.
-For a lightweight ADR toolset, see Nat Pryce's [adr-tools](https://github.com/npryce/adr-tools).
+See Michael Nygard's article, linked above. `trestle` will be used to create and validate these decisions.